GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

     - If you want to instead use prompts to answer all of the aspects of the Distinguished name.
       - sudo openssl req -new -x509 -sha256 -key /projects/ssl/self/yourdomain/ca.key -out /projects/ssl/self/yourdomain/ca.crt
     - You can also do these first 2 steps in one action using this commands
-      - sudo openssl req -new -x509 -days 365 -nodes -text -out /projects/ssl/self/yourdomain/ca.crt -keyout /projects/ssl/self/yourdomain/ca.key -subj "/CN=CA" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+      - sudo openssl req -new -x509 -days 365 -nodes -text -out /projects/ssl/self/yourdomain/ca.crt -keyout /projects/ssl/self/yourdomain/ca.key -subj "/CN=ca.yourdomain" --addext "subjectAltName=DNS:yourdomain,DNS:www.yourdomain,IP:YourIP"
-        - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
-          - Apparently this is actually wrong!
-You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
-        - The subjectAltName is the actual domains and IP addresses you are using.
-Adjust it to your needs and add as many as you want.
 - Create the Server Certificate and Keys
   - Generating a private key for the server certificate
     - Using RSA again, if you want to use a different type refer to the first step
       - sudo openssl genrsa -out /projects/ssl/self/yourdomain/server.key 2048
   - Generate the server certificate signing request
-    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/self/yourdomain/server.key -out /projects/ssl/self/yourdomain/server.csr -subj "/CN=Server" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+    - sudo openssl req -new -sha256 -nodes -key /projects/ssl/self/yourdomain/server.key -out /projects/ssl/self/yourdomain/server.csr -subj "/CN=postgre.yourdomain" --addext "subjectAltName=DNS:yourdomain,DNS:www.yourdomain,IP:YourIP"
-      - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
-        - Apparently this is actually wrong!
-You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
-        - The subjectAltName is the actual domains and IP addresses you are using.
-Adjust it to your needs and add as many as you want.
+      - This is the very important part mentioned when generating the CA!
       - Instead of this you can create the private key and signing request in one step with
-      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/self/yourdomain/server.crt -keyout /projects/ssl/self/yourdomain/server.key -subj "/CN=Server" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+      - sudo openssl req -newkey rsa:2048 -days 365 -nodes -text -out /projects/ssl/self/yourdomain/server.crt -keyout /projects/ssl/self/yourdomain/server.key -subj "/CN=postgre.yourdomain" --addext "subjectAltName=DNS:yourdomain,DNS:www.yourdomain,IP:YourIP"
-        - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
-          - Apparently this is actually wrong!
-You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
-        - The subjectAltName is the actual domains and IP addresses you are using.
-Adjust it to your needs and add as many as you want.
   - Generate the X509 certificate for the server, the certificate chain
     - sudo openssl x509 -req -sha256 -days 365 -CAcreateserial -in /projects/ssl/self/yourdomain/server.csr -CA /projects/ssl/self/yourdomain/ca.crt -CAkey /projects/ssl/self/yourdomain/ca.key -out /projects/ssl/self/yourdomain/server.crt
   - (Optional) If you need to combine the private key and public key together do this to create a pfx file.